Return to site

 Return to the Dark Ages?

 I'd like to say I spend my evenings listening to symphonies and catching up on my scientific reading.
-But I'm knackered at the end of the day, so it's Netflix and chill.
+But I'm knackered at the end of the day, so it's Netflix for me.
 I was therefore nervous about analysing my electronics.
 I needn't have been.
 It turns out they don't contain much embedded carbon dioxide and equivalent emissions (CO2e).
 The power they use is far more important.

 The bad news?
 Australians use a lot of electronics